9/2/2025

 Structured Literacy: Instruction That Fosters Skilled Word Recognition

-Structured Literacy is an umbrella approach coined by the International Dyslexia Association.
+Structured Literacy is an umbrella approach coined by the International Dyslexia Association®.
 Building on the empirical foundations established by the science of reading, Structured Literacy offers a sophisticated alternative to traditional methods like three cueing.
 This comprehensive framework incorporates sounds, letter patterns, word meanings, language comprehension, and background knowledge to support students.
-Developed through explicit, diagnostic, cumulative and systematic instruction, these interconnected systems enable word decoding (word recognition) and a deeper understanding of text.
+Developed through explicit, diagnostic, cumulative, and systematic instruction, these interconnected systems enable word decoding (word recognition) and a deeper understanding of text.

 Structured Literacy’s inclusive and thorough approach helps educators adjust in real time to individual student needs, ensuring a more effective and equitable learning experience.

-Why Structured Literacy Over MSV/Three Cueing?
+Why Structured Literacy Instead of MSV/Three Cueing?

 The MSV/three-cueing model has faced criticism for its inadequate focus on the explicit, systematic instruction of phonics and phonemic awareness—key elements grounded in reading science.
 This lack is not merely a matter of preference; it is a critical omission illuminated by research that advocates for a foundational approach to reading.
-Put more directly, three-cueing is not backed by any evidence.
+Put more directly, three cueing is not backed by any evidence.

 In contrast, Structured Literacy zeroes in on the elemental components of words like letters, syllables, and morphemes.
 It adheres to a sequence that prioritizes decoding these elements before proceeding to word recognition and semantic comprehension.
 This nuanced focus on the foundational elements of literacy sets the stage for a more accurate and efficient recognition of words, thereby leading to a better grasp of their meaning.